Update remote branch after rewriting history

-• Use git push -f to force update the remote branch, overwriting it using the local branch's changes.
+Using git push -f is the solution to this problem.
+The -f flag forces the update of the remote branch, overwriting it with the local branch's changes.
+This operation is necessary anytime your local and remote repository diverge.

 git checkout patch-1